Trump Signs a Dangerous Anti-White Supremacist Resolution

 The joint resolution targets the Ku Klux Klan, neo-Nazis, and other hate groups and urges the Trump administration “to use all available resources to address the threats posed by those groups.”

 It’s actually a bipartisan insult aimed at the President.
-The clowns who put the resolution together don’t feel he condemned the white supremacists enough.
+The clowns who put the resolution together don’t feel the President condemned the white supremacists in strong enough terms.
 They are angry that he also condemned the violent communists.

 Trump is right to condemn all the radicals who were in Charlottesville and Republicans should have supported him.

-“You know, you have some pretty bad dudes on the other side also,” the president told reporters aboard Air Force One Friday.
-He was ridiculed by the media for saying it.
+Hours after he signed the resolution, Trump told reporters on Air Force One, “You know, you have some pretty bad dudes on the other side also.”
+He was ridiculed by the media for saying it — telling the truth.

-Trump isn’t the only one who believes that.
+Trump isn’t the only one who believes both sides were a problem.
 Congressman Dana Rohrabacher said this week that Charlottesville was a set-up by leftists.

-Rohrabacher said Civil War re-enactors were comvinced to protest.
-He called them stupid but ‘trusting’ would be a better word.
+Rep. Rohrabacher said Civil War re-enactors were convinced to protest the taking down of the Robert E. Lee statue.
+He called them stupid for going along with the protest, but ‘trusting’ would be a better word.

-That coincides with what I heard from friends who live in Virginia who said normal Americans were present.
+That coincides with what I heard from friends who live in Virginia who said average Americans were present.

 Also present were some really bad communist anarchist hombres, namely Antifa and Black Lives Matter.